-- 12.1 Medical, Dental, and Vision Care Effective January 1, 20152019, the Employer shall provide medical, dental, and vision plans (initially Group Healthwith Kaiser Standard, Kaiser Deductible, Aetna Traditional, Aetna Preventative and Washington-Delta Dental Service of Washington as self-insured plans, and Dental Health Services and Vision Services Plan) for all regular employees (and eligible dependents) Said plans, changes thereto and premiums shall-will be established through the Labor-Management Health Care Committee in accordance with the provisions of the Memorandum of Agreement established by the parties to govern the functioning of said Committee. - 12.1.1 New regular employees will be eligible for benefits the first month following the date of hire (or concurrent if hired on the first working day of the month). - 12.1.2 Effective January 1, 1999, a Labor-Management Health Care Committee shall-will be established by the parties.
-This Committee shall-will be responsible for governing the medical, dental and vision benefits for all regular employees.
-This Committee shall will decide whether to administer other City provided insurance benefits. - 12.1.3 If state and/or federal health care legislation is enacted, the parties agree to negotiate the impact of such legislation.
-The parties agree that the intent of this agreement to negotiate the impact shall-will not be to diminish existing benefit levels and/or to shift costs. - 12.1.4 The City shall-will pay up to one hundred seven percent (107%) of the average City cost of medical, dental and vision premiums over the prior calendar year for employees whose health care benefits are governed by the Labor-Management Health Care Committee.
-Costs above one hundred seven percent (107%) shall-will be covered by the Rate Stabilization Reserve dollars and once the reserves are exhausted, the City shall-will pay eighty-five percent (85%) of the excess costs in healthcare and the employees shall-will pay fifteen percent (15%) of the excess costs in healthcare. - 12.1.5 Effective January 1, 1999, a Health Care Rate Stabilization Fund shall-will be established for utilization in the second year of the contract and beyond with initial funding in the amount of Three Hundred Thousand Dollars (\$300,000).
-The initial funding shall-will be in addition to any excess premium revenues or refunds that may become available and that are placed in the Rate Stabilization Fund.
-The Stabilization Fund is dedicated to either enhance medical, dental and vision benefits or help cover related costs. - Life Insurance The Employer shall-will offer a voluntary Group Term Life Insurance option to eligible employees.
-The employee shall-will pay sixty percent (60%) of the monthly premium and the Employer shall-will pay forty percent (40%) of the monthly premium at a premium rate established by the Employer and the carrier.
-Premium rebates received by the Employer from the voluntary Group Term Life Insurance option shall-will be administered as follows:
+- 12.1 Medical, Dental, and Vision Care Effective January 1, 2019, the Employer will provide medical, dental, and vision plans (with Kaiser Standard, Kaiser Deductible, Aetna Traditional, Aetna Preventative and Delta Dental of Washington as self-insured plans, and Dental Health Services, and Vision Services Plan) for all regular employees (and eligible dependents) Said plans, changes thereto and premiums will be established through the Labor-Management Health Care Committee in accordance with the provisions of the Memorandum of Agreement established by the parties to govern the functioning of said Committee. - 12.1.1 New regular employees will be eligible for benefits the first month following the date of hire (or concurrent if hired on the first working day of the month). - 12.1.2 Effective January 1, 1999, a Labor-Management Health Care Committee will be established by the parties.
+This Committee will be responsible for governing the medical, dental and vision benefits for all regular employees.
+This Committee will decide whether to administer other City provided insurance benefits. - 12.1.3 If state and/or federal health care legislation is enacted, the parties agree to negotiate the impact of such legislation.
+The parties agree that the intent of this agreement to negotiate the impact will not be to diminish existing benefit levels and/or to shift costs. - 12.1.4 The City will pay up to one hundred seven percent (107%) of the average City cost of medical, dental and vision premiums over the prior calendar year for employees whose health care benefits are governed by the Labor-Management Health Care Committee.
+Costs above one hundred seven percent (107%) will be covered by the Rate Stabilization Reserve dollars and once the reserves are exhausted, the City will pay eighty-five percent (85%) of the excess costs in healthcare and the employees will pay fifteen percent (15%) of the excess costs in healthcare. - 12.1.5 Effective January 1, 1999, a Health Care Rate Stabilization Fund will be established for utilization in the second year of the contract and beyond with initial funding in the amount of Three Hundred Thousand Dollars (\$300,000).
+The initial funding will be in addition to any excess premium revenues or refunds that may become available and that are placed in the Rate Stabilization Fund.
+The Stabilization Fund is dedicated to either enhance medical, dental and vision benefits or help cover related costs. - 12.2 Life Insurance The Employer will offer a voluntary Group Term Life Insurance option to eligible employees.
+The employee will pay sixty percent (60%) of the monthly premium and the Employer will pay forty percent (40%) of the monthly premium at a premium rate established by the Employer and the carrier.
+Premium rebates received by the Employer from the voluntary Group Term Life Insurance option will be administered as follows: